srxiaoj/facial-expression-recognition/README.md

 2. An upper bound algorithm was designed to improve the time to compute cosine similarity function and improved 33% compared to brute force

-3. A partial quick sort algorithm is applied to sort the k largest number in a time O(n + klogk)
+3. A partial quick sort algorithm is applied to sort the k largest number in a time O(n + klogk).